 - The sheriff’s report stating “Vandalism” is required and may be forwarded to the Risk Management Department separate from the claim form.

 - Upon receipt of all documentation and an investigation of the incident, the Director of Risk Management shall approve or disapprove the claim.
-If the claim is approved, the amount to be reimbursed will be stated and will not exceed $400.
+If the claim is approved, the amount to be reimbursed shall not exceed the amount stated in the applicable Master Agreement.

 - Claimant must provide the Risk Management Department with a paid invoice before any reimbursement can be processed.